 The Importance of Emergency Response

-As discussed, emergency response provides guidance for the critical actions needed in the initial minutes of an emergency.
+As discussed, the emergency response plan provides guidance for the critical actions needed in the initial minutes of an emergency.
 More subtly, ERPs are so important because:

 - You can test their quality with emergency drills;

 - You can ensure that all divisions of your organization can react similarly to emergency situations;

-- Organize and categorize issues further (i.e., KPIs, emergency issues, etc.); and
+- They facilitate organizing and categorizing reported safety issues further (i.e., KPIs, emergency issues, etc.);